Marquise Brown Player Prop Bets for NFL Week 17 | Baltimore vs. Los Angeles 1/2/2022

 Matchup vs. Los Angeles

-- Against the Rams, Brown put up 42 receiving yards in his single career matchup, 42.0 more than his over/under for Sunday's game.
+- Brown totaled 42 receiving yards in his one career matchup against the Rams, 42.0 more than his over/under in Sunday's game.

 - Brown caught multiple touchdowns in that contest against the Rams.